A skirt made me feel like I was visiting Monet’s Garden!

 It was the perfect twirling skirt made of light weight Indian cotton, with a lining of white featherweight cotton.

-The skirt is paired with a vintage silver heart rose quartz, necklace and a one hundred percent cotton knit soft pink knit sweater with pointelle details at the scalloped neckline and a red cashmere cable knit sweater that is also vintage.
+The skirt is paired with a vintage silver heart rose quartz, necklace and a pink cotton knit sweater with pointelle details, scalloped neckline.
+A vintage, red cashmere cable knit sweater completes the look.
+I like the unexpected combination of pink and red together.
 I so enjoy mixing patterns and textures like an artist mixing a palette of paint!

 The cotton feels feather light and soft against the skin, and sort of just floats about you as you move.
 It has a dappled, or impressionistic style floral pattern of apple red, pea green, peony pink, dove white and a periwinkle blue that looks as fresh as a spring sky after a rain.